 Customer satisfaction overall is on target.
 Dial-a-Ride members are usually very satisfied with driver helpfulness-courtesy.
-The main source of complaint this quarter is driver conduct which is unusual.
+The main source of complaint this quarter is driver shortages and unfulfilled journeys.

 Cycle hire

 Customer satisfaction measure is now reported bi-annually.